sporeprotocol/spore-docs/docs/recipes/Data/handle-cluster-data.md

 // 0x3a0000000c0000001c0000000c000000636c7573746572206e616d651a0000006465736372697074696f6e206f662074686520636c7573746572
 ```

-## Decode SporeData
+## Decode ClusterData

-You can unpack SporeData from bytes/hex to JSON with the `unpackToRawSporeData` API:
+You can unpack ClusterData from bytes/hex to JSON with the `unpackToRawClusterData` API:

 ```tsx
 import { unpackToRawClusterData } from '@spore-sdk/core';